Unmetric raises $5.5 million as social media industry gains steam

 | SAN FRANCISCO

-SAN FRANCISCO Unmetric, a "social media intelligence" provider, has won $5.5 million (3.4 million pounds) in Series B financing to build up its sales force, the company said Thursday.
+SAN FRANCISCO Unmetric, a "social media intelligence" provider, has won $5.5 million in Series B financing to build up its sales force, the company said Thursday.

 Unmetric provides its customers, including Subway and Toyota, data on how their competitors' advertising campaigns or customer service efforts are faring on services like Facebook, Twitter and YouTube.